mdbesten/what-could-go-wrong-llm/Instructions.md

 **Gameplay:**
 1. **Deal Cards:** Each player draws 5 event cards and keeps them face down.
+2. **Challenge Cards:** Deck with challenge card, the player who played the winner card draws a challenge card and decides who is going to do the challenge.
-2. **Choose the Card Czar:** Determine the first player (e.g., roll a die).
+3. **Choose the Card Czar:** Determine the first player (e.g., roll a die).
 This player becomes the Card Czar.
-3. **Draw a Prompt Card:** The Card Czar draws a single prompt card (marked with the tasks icon 📋) and reads it aloud.
+4. **Draw a Prompt Card:** The Card Czar draws a single prompt card (marked with the tasks icon 📋) and reads it aloud.
-4. **Play Event Cards:** Each player selects one event card from their hand that best relates to the prompt and places it face down on the table.
+5. **Play Event Cards:** Each player selects one event card from their hand that best relates to the prompt and places it face down on the table.
-5. **Reveal and Discuss:** The Card Czar collects all event cards, shuffles them, and reveals them one by one, reading aloud.
+6. **Reveal and Discuss:** The Card Czar collects all event cards, shuffles them, and reveals them one by one, reading aloud.
-6. **Choose the Winning Event Card:** The Card Czar selects the event card they find most interesting or relevant to the prompt.
-The player who played that card scores 1 point.
+7. **Choose the Winning Event Card:** The Card Czar selects the event card they find most interesting or relevant to the prompt.
+The player who played that card scores 1 point and draws a challenge card.
+The winning player will then atribute the challenge to one of the players.
-7. **Group Discussion:** Discuss the prompt and the chosen event card.
+8. **Group Discussion:** Discuss the prompt and the chosen event card.
 Players can earn bonus points for insightful comments or ideas.
-8. **Start a New Round:** After discussion, the next player becomes the Card Czar, and a new round begins.
+9. **Start a New Round:** After discussion, the next player becomes the Card Czar, and a new round begins.
 Players replenish their hands to 5 cards.

 **Winning:**
 * There is no set number of rounds.
 Players can continue playing as long as desired.
 The player with the most points at the end wins.